vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 I had never used Rust before so it would be very difficult for me to know if the code is correct.
 This is where unit tests come in particularly handy.
 For simple functions like upsampling a signal, it's easy to write unit tests and figure out what the expected output is.
-But it's a lot trickier to write a unit test for, let's say, a function that returns the [Linear Predictive Coding](https://en.wikipedia.org/wiki/Linear_predictive_coding) coefficients of order _p_ on Hann-windowed frames of audio.
+But it's a lot trickier to write a unit test for, let's say, a function that returns the [Linear Predictive Coding](https://en.wikipedia.org/wiki/Linear_predictive_coding) coefficients of order $$p$$ on Hann-windowed frames of audio.
 Especially if, like me, you've never taken a DSP class and you only have a loose idea of what that all actually means.

 Luckily, we have the Python implementation which we know works.